Patrick Harpur

-Patrick Harpur (July 14, 1950; Windsor, England) is an English writer.
+Patrick Harpur (born 14 July 1950, Windsor, England) is an English writer.
 He lives in Dorset, United Kingdom.
 He is best known for the work Daimonic Reality: A Field Guide to the Otherworld which deals with the paranormal in a similar way that Jacques Vallee, Allen Hynek and John Keel have done in the past.

 Theories

-Harpur's topics deal with forteana and folklore, Daimonic Reality, traditions of Western religion—Alchemy, Neoplatonism, Hermeticism, and Depth Psychology.
+Harpur's topics deal with Forteana and folklore, daimonic reality, and Western traditions such as alchemy, neoplatonism, hermeticism, and depth psychology.

 In his book, Daimonic Reality, Harpur argues that the human psyche extends beyond the confines of the physical human body, and that it may in fact be a part of our reality.
 He also notes that during most of human history, civilization has had another, "shadow reality" of folklore, except the current society which is strongly attached to the material.
 The following is a quotation from Daimonic Reality:

 Hitherto, I have taken "soul" to refer to two distinct, but unrelated, images.
 Firstly, soul is synonymous with the daimonic realm itself, the realm of Imagination, and is really an abbreviation for the collective Anima Mundi, or World-Soul.
 Secondly, soul refers to whatever images the World-Soul itself uses to represent itself.
 Archetypally, this image is usually feminine and appears, for example, as a female daimon or goddess who, as Jung would say, "personifies the collective unconscious."
 Now the third use of "soul" refers to the image by which we, as individuals, are represented in the World-Soul.